 - Well-Intentioned Extremist:

-- He only broadcast crazy messages and unleashed the Robo-Scorpions so the scientists of the Think Tank wouldn't escape and destroy the rest of the world.
+- One of the few examples where extremism is entirely justified.
+He only broadcast crazy messages and unleashed the Robo-Scorpions so the scientists of the Think Tank wouldn't escape and destroy the rest of the world.
 Well, that and he tends to be high as a kite when he threatens them.
 The implication is that he gets high specifically so he can threaten them and make it seem genuine.
 Klein requires an absurdly high speech check to trick him during the endgame, so it would thus follow that Mobius (who sounds like a kindly, slightly-senile grandfather) would need some help sounding evil.

 The Courier's Brain